NikkyXO/PoylogonDevs_W3L/README.md

  A Read Function and Write function.
- Read function that only reads from a state;
+ Read function that only reads from a state and not modify it;
- Write function is able to modify a state
+ Write function is able to modify a state by changing state variables values